Mohamed Fadhloun

-Mohamed Fadhloun (born 16 February 1994) is a French footballer who plays as a midfielder for Sedan.
+Mohamed Fadhloun (born 16 February 1994) is a French footballer who plays as a midfielder for Championnat National 2 club Fréjus Saint-Raphaël.

 Club career

 Fadhloun played youth football with US Pont-de-Beauvoisin, Bourgoin-Jallieu, Grenoble and Annecy before signing with Bourg-Péronnas in Championnat National, with whom he gained promotion to Ligue 2 at the end of the 2014–15 Championnat National season.
 He made just two appearances in the 2015–16 Ligue 2 season, being kept out for long periods through illness, and signed for US Concarneau for the 2016–17 Championnat National season.

 In June 2017 Fadhloun moved to Sedan, who had just been relegated to Championnat National 2.
 In the summer of 2018 he moved to Belgium, to Belgian First Amateur Division side Virton, where he helped them win promotion.
 In July 2019 he returned to France, signing for Lyon-Duchère (which became Sporting Club Lyon in June 2020) on a one-year contract, with an option for an additional year should the club win promotion to Ligue 2.

 On 1 September 2021, he returned to Sedan.